How to Organize Mail

 5. Use Clear and Concise Labels.

-If labels are more confusing than helpful you can try out color coding to help you stay on top of things.
+If labels are more confusing than helpful you can try out color coding to stay on top of things.
 This can be especially helpful if you have a lot of paperwork to keep track of.

 6. Put bills in a Designated Spot